 – Long front zip with placket cover

-The challenges involved in sewing waterproof gear are a plenty.
-The material is slippery and unforgiving, you might only get one go at sewing a piece, because the material punctures.
+The challenges involved in sewing waterproof gear are a-plenty.
+The material is slippery and unforgiving.
+You can only stitch once, because the material punctures.
 Often the pattern construction for hiking jackets and outdoor gear is quite complex involving lots of pieces, additions, and fixings.
-And then there is the matter of waterproofing the seams.
+And then, there is the matter of waterproofing the seams.

-Sewing with waterproof materials is outside my comfort zone.
-I’ve done it before, but that experience impressed on me just how frustrating these materials can be.
-The last time I sewed with this shiny, pin-shy beast was 20 years ago when we made kites in high school using ripstop.
-The two pieces would slide across each other, they’d slide across the plate of the machine, and once you had punctured the material with the needle those little holes were there for all eternity.
+The few times I’ve seen with waterproof materials has that impressed on me just how frustrating these materials can be.
+The last time I wrangled this shiny, pin-shy, beast was sewing kites in high school 20 years ago.
+The two pieces of rip stop would slide across each other, then they’d slide across the plate of the sewing machine, and once you had punctured the material with the needle those little holes were there for all eternity.
 When you’re making kites, or a waterproof coat, you don’t really want a bunch of holes popped along the face of the material.
-For a chronic re-doer, this is a concern for me.
+For a chronic re-doer like myself, this is a major concern.

 Waterproof mateirals are:

-Option 1: Add a zipper to the Papercuts Sapporo Coat
+Option 1: Add a Zipper to the Papercut Sapporo Coat

-The Sapporo is a delightfully simple pattern and is specifically designed to be oversized and worn open.
+The Sapporo jacket sewing pattern design is a delightfully simple pattern and is specifically designed to be oversized and worn open.

 Option 3: Buy a new raincoat sewing pattern